taurybatara/array-exercise/README.md

 # array-exercise

 ## introduction
-In this repo contains ten exercises and answers on how to use arrays in javascript.
+This repo contains ten exercises and answers on how to use arrays in javascript.